mafindijr/color-guess-game/README.md

-This is a color guessing game. its fun good GUI and also responsive its my stage 1 task at HNG 12 cohort... at big screens the color options buttons are display in a box shapes
+This is a color guessing game. its fun good GUI and also responsive its my stage 1 task at HNG 12 cohort...

+for big screens the color options buttons are display in a box shapes

 for mobile it's display rounded.